ComScore

 6. Put On A Movie

 Yes, it’s allowed—and, according to the American Academy of Pediatrics, that kind of screen time is A-OK, as long as you’re nearby to answer any questions that might arise.
 Want a recommendation?
-Here are 34 family movies we love.
+Here are some of the best family movies ever made.